United States debt ceiling: Joe Biden

 During Biden's first two years as president, the House and Senate were both controlled by the Democratic Party.
 In October 2021, the debt ceiling was increased by $480 billion, as a temporary measure requiring fresh legislation by December 3, 2021.
 That month, Congress voted to increase it by $2.5 trillion, which President Biden signed into effect on December 16, 2021.
 At that point, it was set at about $31.4 trillion.

 On January 19, 2023, the United States hit its debt ceiling of $31.4 trillion.
 At this time, Republicans had taken control of the House during the 2022 midterm elections.
 Although Republicans were a minority in the Senate, they threatened for the first time in American history to use the filibuster to stop the debt ceiling increase.
-The crisis was resolved by negotiation of the Fiscal Responsibility Act of 2023.
+On June 3, 2023, the debt ceiling was suspended when U.S. president Joe Biden signed the Fiscal Responsibility Act of 2023 into law.
+This ended the debt-ceiling crisis that began on January 19, 2023; the debt ceiling suspension remained in effect until December 31, 2024.

 Donald Trump's second term

 Following his second election in November 2024, Donald Trump called for the abolition of the debt ceiling.
 The debt ceiling was raised by $5 trillion with the passage of the One Big Beautiful Bill Act.